top of page

 Sarah runs her own company in the West End and lives in North London with her partner, two boys, dog and cat.
 She and Jon grew up in Lancashire with their loving parents and she studied psychology at Newcastle University.

-Lily is passionate about spreading awareness about the risks of antidepressants
+Katie is passionate about spreading awareness about the risks of antidepressants

 Our Team